worblehat/worblehat.github.io/_posts/2014-03-05-Compiling_libgit2_for_Android.md

 Everything needed to cross compile (compiler, NDK headers, libraries, ...) is installed now and you are ready to actually build libgit2.

+# Optional Dependencies

+libgit2 has some optional dependencies to provide additional features.
+Threading support will be available, because the pthreads library is built into Android's C library.

+The other optional dependenices (OpenSSL, LibSSH2 and iconv) won't be available.
+It should be possible to cross compile and include them, but so far I haven't tried it.
+If you have any suggestions on this, please leave a comment!

 # Compile libgit2

 Download the [libgit2 sources](https://github.com/libgit2/libgit2/releases) and create a file named